Orphan Black (comic book): Series 1: The Clone Club

+The first series provides background to each of the main clones in the television series and shows what the events of their lives before the series began.

 Issue #1: Sarah

 The plot of the first issue closely follows the storyline established in the television series' pilot episode and similarly focuses on Sarah Manning and her discovery of her numerous genetic identicals.
 Scenes from the episode are recounted in the comic book, intermixed with new scenes and flashbacks.
 The new material specific to the comic books includes flashback sequences to Sarah's childhood, additions to and extensions of scenes in the present storyline, and insight into Sarah's thoughts and feelings as she takes over the life of a dead woman who shares her exact external appearance.

 Issue #2: Helena

 The second issue of the series, released in March 2015, focuses on Helena's childhood as well as her adult actions and motivations that are presented in the first season of the television series.